-Senate Probes Alleged Non-payment Of Judges’ Salaries - Nigeria Today
+Senate Probes Alleged Non-payment of Judges’ Salaries - Nigeria Today

-The Senate on Tuesday morning resolved to carry out an investigation into claims that judges in the Federal Judiciary have not been paid their salaries in the last four months.
+The Senate has resolved to carry out an investigation into claims that judges in the Federal Judiciary have not been paid their salaries in the last four months.

-The resolution followed the adoption of a motion of urgent national importance sponsored through a Point of Order by Senator Bala Ibn Na’Allah at plenary.
+The resolution followed the adoption of a motion of urgent national importance sponsored through a point of order by the deputy Senate Leader, Senator Bala Ibn Na’Allah, at plenary, yesterday.

-Consequently, the presiding Deputy Senate President, Ike Ekweremadu, directed a joint Committee of Judiciary and Finance to carry out the investigation and report back within one week from today.
+Consequently, the presiding Deputy Senate President, Ike Ekweremadu, directed a joint Senate Committees of Judiciary and Finance to carry out investigation into the claims and report back within one week.

+Also, the Senate has begun the consideration of the nomination of 46 non-career ambassadorial nominees as ambassadors-designate.

+The nominees have been referred to the Senate Committee on Foreign Affairs for further scrutiny and report back to plenary within two weeks.

 This post was syndicated from Nigerian News from Leadership News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask